 Do you know people whose mantra is “life sucks” or “people suck” or “I suck”?
 Most of us have been that person at some time or another, even if only for a moment, but some people get stuck there.
-That perspective usually shows up after we’ve been knocked around by life for awhile.
-Had our hearts broken romantically, or in relation to a family member or friend, or in a professional situation.
-If all those things happen at once, it’s like a perfect storm of suckiness.
-And that can really effect a person’s outlook.
+That perspective usually shows up after we’ve been knocked around by life for awhile — had our hearts broken romantically, in relation to a family member or friend, or in a professional situation.
+If all those things happen at once, it’s like a perfect storm of suckiness and that can really effect a person’s outlook.

 About a year ago I met a guy with a tattoo on the top of his hand that said, “Trust No Bitch”, and that also blew my mind.
 Can you imagine going on a first date with that guy?
 I mean, you’re done before you start, aren’t you?
 And if you aren’t, then I’d have to think there’s something going on with you, too.
-Like it seems like a fun project.
-You’ll be the one to change him.
+Maybe you think, this seems like a fun project!
+You’ll be the one to change him, right?
 Or you’re not looking for anything where you have to trust, either.
-But at least he was “out there” with it.
-At least he was stating it loud and clear, “I don’t trust women and I’m angry”.
-A lot of times people have tattoos like that, but they’re on the heart, not the hand.
-It takes a long time to identify them.
-Nonetheless, they might as well be on the forehead.
-Because if you really feel that way, it’s going to affect the way you see the world and interact with everyone.
+At least he was “out there” with it, at least he was stating it loud and clear, “I don’t trust women and I’m angry.”
+A lot of times people have tattoos like that, but they’re on the heart, not the hand, so it takes a long time to see them.
+Nonetheless, they might as well be on the forehead because if you really feel that way, it’s going to affect the way you see the world and interact with everyone.
 If you think all guys cheat, and you walk into a relationship like that, it’s going to affect everything.
 How much you open.
-How willing you are to let yourself be seen and known and understood.
+How willing you are to let yourself be seen, known and understood.
 How much you relax into it.
 If you think all women are liars and users, it’s going to permeate all your interactions with women, romantic or otherwise.
 If you think people suck, you’re going to take that with you to the grocery store, on the freeway, to the barista behind the counter.
-And we are energetic beings, and even if a person might not be able to articulate your “tattoo”, they’re going to feel it.
-And respond accordingly.
+We’re energetic beings so even if a person might not be able to articulate your “tattoo”, they’re going to feel it and respond accordingly.
 If someone feels the energy from you of contempt, they’re probably not going to respond with love (unless they’re your yoga teacher ;)).
-And so wherever you go, you perpetuate the idea that people suck, or no one likes you.
-But that’s just your lens.
+And so wherever you go, you perpetuate the idea that people suck, or no one likes you, but that’s just your lens, that’s the way you’re seeing the world being reflected back to you.
 If you think life sucks, that’s so all-encompassing it’s going to be hard to get out of bed in the morning.
-Sometimes you really need to get your lens cleared.
+Sometimes you really need to get your lenses wiped.